unam3/docs/src/guide/essentials/application.md

 const app = createApp(App)
 ```

-While many examples in this guide only need a single component, most real applications are organized into a tree of nested, reusable components.
-For example, a Todo application's component tree might look like this:
+Real applications are organized into a tree of nested, reusable components.
+A Todo application's component tree might look like this:

 ```
 App (root component)